333rit/Chinni-Kaam/README.md

 - **Assess Process Stability** – determine whether variations are random (common cause) or due to specific issues (special cause)
 - **Support Corrective Actions** – use the insights to guide workflow improvements, resource allocation, or staffing adjustments

-This tab provides the analytical foundation for continuous quality improvement and data-driven decision-making in hospital operations.

 ---